2010 South Carolina Gamecocks baseball team: NCAA tournament

 Carolina was awarded the #1 seed in the Columbia Regional of the 2010 NCAA tournament.
 On June 4, the Gamecocks opened regional play with #4 seed Bucknell.
 USC trailed 5–1 before rallying for five runs in the eighth inning, going on to defeat the Bison, 9–5.
 On June 5, Carolina would face #3 seed in-state foe, The Citadel, whom the Gamecocks had defeated twice during the regular season.
 Facing Bulldog ace and MLB first-round draft pick Asher Wojciechowski, USC would again come from behind, scoring five in the seventh and another two in the ninth to overcome a 4–2 deficit for the 9–4 victory, riding Blake Cooper's career-high 12 strikeouts.
 On June 6, Carolina squared off against #2 seed Virginia Tech, and scored six in the sixth to defeat the Hokies, 10–2, to sweep the Columbia Regional Championship and advance to the Super Regionals.

 The Gamecocks were sent on the road to the Myrtle Beach Super Regional to face #4 national seed Coastal Carolina.
 On June 12, Carolina defeated Coastal, 4–3, behind four early runs and another quality start by staff ace Blake Cooper.
 On June 13, the Gamecocks again found themselves needing to come from behind in the late-innings.
-Trailing the Chanticleers 9–7 in the eighth, freshman first-baseman Christian Walker became an instant hero with a 3-run blast that led to a 10–9 victory and ninth trip to Omaha for South Carolina.
+Trailing the Chanticleers 9–7 in the eighth, freshman first-baseman Christian Walker became an instant hero with a 3-run blast that led to a 10–9 victory and a ninth trip to Omaha for South Carolina.